brimdata/zed/ppl/zqd/recruiter/README.md

 ## Recovery on recruiter restart

 In a cluster environment, it should not be surprising that any one pod will restart occasionally to be reschduled on another node.
-So, any clustered application should not depend on continious memory state of one pod.
+So, any clustered application should not depend on continuous memory state of one pod.
 Of course there are many other potential reasons for an unexpected shutdown of a pod.

 The current design calls for one recruiter per cluster.
 When that recruiter unexpectly restarts, all registered worker pods will be in a loop that will cause them to reregister after a short delay specified in their config (e.g. 200 ms with an exponential backoff).
 In a healthy cluster, restarting a recruiter will be sub-second, and all available workers will reregister shortly thereafter.
 No information is lost, and the recruiter is available for `/recruit` requests without a significant interuption.